msgpo/boot-camps/shell/Readme.md

     cd shell

 Now use the `ls` command to see what is inside this directory.
-You will see that there is an entry which is green.
+You will see that there is an entry which is lime green.
 This means that this is an executable.
 If you use `ls -F` you will see that this file ends with a star.